netdata/netdata/plugins/README.md

         rd = rrddim_add(st, "id", "name", multiplier, divider, algorithm);
     }
     else {
-        // this chart is already create it
+        // this chart is already created
-        // let netdata know we start the next iteration on it rrdset_next(st);
+        // let netdata know we start a new iteration on it rrdset_next(st);
     }